sagemath/sagewiki_to_gh-2022-10-10/mathbook.md

 pdflatex calculus-article.tex
 }}}

-Or you should be able to preview
+Or you should be able to preview the source file (*.xml) by opening it in a web browser with the stylesheet (*.xsl) in the same directory.